AdamTylerLynch/puppeteer-multiarch/README.md

 Important things to note:

+1. Use Amazon Linux 2 (not Ubuntu)
+2. Mark the project as "Privileged"
-1. Configure the project to use the buildspec.yml from source.
+3. Configure the project to use the buildspec.yml from source.
-2. Since I am using the same `buildspec.yml` file for both CodeBuild projects, we are going to use environment variables on the CodeBuild projects to handle image tagging.
+4. Since I am using the same `buildspec.yml` file for both CodeBuild projects, we are going to use environment variables on the CodeBuild projects to handle image tagging.
-3. Make sure to specify the following environment variables:
+5. Make sure to specify the following environment variables:

 Environment Variable | arm64 Project | amd64 Project | manifest Project
 ---------------------|---------------|---------------|---------